 Ohav Shalom is fortunate to have a dedicated Board of Trustees who are deeply committed to its mission and purpose.
 Their leadership, combined with the efforts of all our volunteers and our membership involvement, makes Ohav the special place it is.

-President, Co-Chairperson of the Lifelong Learning/Program Committee
+President, Chairperson of the Finance Committee

 1st Vice President, Chairperson of the Life & Legacy and Safety & Security Committees